ozzik/dough.js/README.md

 * `fn` - (function) Method to execute when event is triggered.
 * `options` - (object) Key-value pairs of event options.

 Attaches an event-handling method for every element in the collection.
-Supported options are `isCaptured` for creating an event listener using the capture event processing. **Notice**: `on()` will detach any previously set event handlers configured by `on()`.
+Supported options are `isCaptured` for creating an event listener using the capture event processing.
+Returns the same Dough object for further method chaining. **Notice**: `on()` will detach any previously set event handlers configured by `on()`.

 ```javascript
 $(".button-heavy").on("click", function() {